akn-cybersec/bin-exp-journey/README.md

 # 🧨 Binary Exploitation Journey

 >My strength doesn't come from anything but from "My Princess", who believes in me when I doubt myself, and never lets me doubt myself.
-I'm not good at binaries, I'm just good at making her proud of loving me, and binaries are just one way of doing that.
+To be honest I'm not good at binaries, I'm just good at making her proud of me, and binaries are just one way of doing that.

-> One locked year.
+>One locked year.
 Infinite growth.

 >This repository documents every challenge I solve, every technique I learn, and every mistake I make along the way.